-We obtain estimates of translog cost function equations for 1,654 stacked MNE observations between 1998 and 2001.
-The estimation equations include the full sets of wage, turnover and fixed asset regressors, the scaled equivalent of the constant, and indicators of absence from all other locations.
-All but two wage coefficients are significantly different from zero at the one percent level, and all wage coefficients but one are significant at the five percent level in parametric and nonparametric regression (see Table G.1 in the Appendix).
-Most coefficients on turnover and fixed assets are similarly highly significant.
+Table 8 presents estimates of translog cost function equations for 1,654 stacked MNE observations between 1998 and 2001.
+Beyond the reported wage coefficients, the equations include the full sets of turnover and fixed asset regressors, the scaled equivalent of the constant, and indicators of absence from all other locations.
+All but two wage coefficients in Table 8 are significantly different from zero at the five percent level in parametric regression, and all coefficients but one are significant at the five percent level in nonparametric regression.
+Most coefficients on output and fixed assets (not reported) are similarly highly significant.

-Under Assumption A, the predicted selectivity hazards (inverses of Mills ratios) are statistically different from zero at the five or ten percent level in all equations except CEE.
-Recall that what ultimately matters for sign and significance of cross-elasticities at the extensive margin is the product between the home wage effect on foreign presence (from selection estimation before) and the effect of foreign presence on foreign employment (the selectivity hazard coefficient in the labor-demand regression here times the first derivative of the inverse of the Mills ratio).
+Estimates in the upper panel of Table 8 include the predicted selectivity hazards (inverses of Mills ratios) by location (Assumption A).
+Selectivity hazards are statistically different from zero at the five or ten percent level in all equations except CEE.
+Recall that what ultimately matters for sign and significance of cross-elasticities at the extensive margin is the product between the home wage effect on foreign presence (from selection estimation before) and the effect of foreign presence on foreign employment (the selectivity hazard coefficient in Table 5 times the first derivative of the inverse of the Mills ratio, see Appendix C).
 As will become clear shortly, individually small factors do not adversely affect statistical precision of the overall product behind the extensive margin.
-The cross-elasticity estimates at the intensive margin will be statistically different from the total elasticity for all locations in our data, corroborating the importance of the extensive margin.
-Under Assumption B, we use third-order polynomials in the predicted propensity scores for all locations. χ^2 tests on the series terms overwhelmingly reject their joint equality to zero.
-The translog cost function regressors predict the bulk of labor demand variation across locations, with the R^2 goodness of fit ranging between .95 and .99 across equations under parametric and nonparametric selectivity correction.
+The cross-elasticity estimates at the extensive margin will be statistically significant and different from the total elasticity for all locations in our data.

+The lower panel of Table 8 presents estimates from nonparametric selectivity correction (Assumption B), using third-order polynomials in the predicted propensity scores for all locations. χ^2 tests on the series terms overwhelmingly reject their joint equality to zero.
+The translog cost function regressors predict the bulk of labor demand variation across locations, with the R^2 goodness of fit ranging between .95 and .99 across equations.
+The regression fit is similar under parametric and nonparametric selectivity correction.
+Overall,